Pathi-rao/Image-Similarity-Estimation-using-Siamese-Neural-Networks/README.md

-# MVTEC ANOMALY DETECTION USING SIAMESE NEURAL NETWORKS
+# MVTEC Image Similarity Estimation using Siamese Neural Networks

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents